-Glen Sproul dit MacDonald is a Distinguished Professor and the John Muir Memorial Chair in Geography at UCLA.
+Glen Sproul dit MacDonald is a Distinguished Professor and hold the Endowed Chair in Geography of California and the American West at UCLA.
 He holds an AB in Geography from UC Berkeley, M.Sc. in Geography from the University of Calgary and a Ph.D. in Botany with a Geology Minor from the University of Toronto.
 He works on issues of long-term climatic and environmental change and the impacts of such changes on ecosystems, fire, natural resources and human societies.
 Particular interests are water resources and the Perfect Drought concept, and the fate of coastal marshes and wetlands in the face of climate change.
 He also writes on John Muir’s legacy and the creation of a New Environmentalism in the 21st Century.
-He has published over 160 peer-reviewed articles and an award winning book on biogeography.
+He has published over 180 peer-reviewed articles and an award winning book on biogeography.
 He has published Op/Eds in the Los Angeles Times, San Francisco Chronicle and Sacramento Bee.
 He is a member of the National Academy of Sciences, a Fellow of the Royal Society of Canada, a Fellow of the American Academy of Arts and Sciences, Fellow of the American Geophysical Union, Fellow of the American Association for the Advancement of Science, Guggenheim Fellow and was a Visiting Global Fellow at the University of St Andrews, a Visiting Fellow at St. Catherine’s College, Oxford and a Visiting Fellow and Life Member of Clare Hall, Cambridge.

 B.A.
 Hons.
 University of California Berkeley Geography

 Ph.D.
 University of Toronto Botany